yuwenma/kubebuilder-declarative-pattern/reconciler-options.md

 instead of matching the namespace of the DeclarativeObject

 ## WithApplyKustomize
-WithApplyKustomize run kustomize build to create final manifest
+WithApplyKustomize run kustomize build to create final manifest.
+This feature adds go dependency `kustomize/api` to your go.mod.
+If you do not use this feature and want to exclude the `kustomize/api` dependecy, you can opt out via go build tag `without-kustomize`. e.g. `go run ./main.go -tags without-kustomize`

 ## WithManagedApplication
 WithManagedApplication is a transform that will modify the Application object in the deployment to match the configuration of the rest of the deployment.